algorithm-helper/algorithm-helper/content/categories/data-structures/trees/red-black-tree.md

     }

     /**
-     * Returns all keys in the RedBlackTree in the range between
+     * Returns all keys in the RedBlackTreeMap in the range between
      * lo and hi, in order, in an Iterable.
      *
      * @param  lo, lower bound
      * @param  hi, upper bound
-     * @return all keys in the RedBlackTree in the range between
+     * @return all keys in the RedBlackTreeMap in the range between
      *         lo and hi, in order, in an Iterable.
      * @throws IllegalArgumentException if lo is null
      * @throws IllegalArgumentException if hi is null